darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-validator.md

 *Q: RPC request returned Method not found*

-A: Please add `--unsafe-rpc-external` when the node starts, it is recommended to delete this parameter after the generation is completed and restart the node
+A: Please add `--unsafe-rpc-external --rpc-methods Unsafe` when the node starts, it is recommended to delete this parameter after the generation is completed and restart the node

 *Q: RPC request returned Request header is not in*